-AMSTERDAM - Illegal copies of Windows 7 have been infected with malicious software, which cybercriminals a botnet of thousands of PCs have created.
+AMSTERDAM - Illegal copies of Windows 7 have been infected with malicious software that cybercriminals have created a botnet of thousands of PCs.

-That reported by researchers at security firm Damballa opposite eWeek .
-Damballa say they now have disabled the network.
+Researchers at security firm Damballa opposite eWeek .
+Damballa says the network have now disabled.

-Botnets are networks of computers infected with a virus.
-PCs, also called 'zombies', can then be exploited for illegal activities such as spamming or intercepting bank information by hackers.
+Botnets are networks of computers infected with a virus for example.
+The PCs, also known as 'zombies' can then be exploited by hackers for illegal activities such as spamming or intercept bank details.

-Such viruses often lifts along with illegal copies of software.
-Since late April circulating on download sites contaminated pirate versions of Windows 7, the new operating system from Microsoft that has come on the market.
-During the autumn
+Such viruses often hitchhike along with illegal copies of software.
+Since late April circulating on download sites infected pirated versions of Windows 7, the new operating system from Microsoft that in the autumn to come on the market.

-Tripp Cox Damballa says to eWeek that the botnet before it was turned off consisted of at least 27,000 zombies.
+Tripp Cox Damballa tells eWeek that the botnet before it was turned off consisted of at least 27,000 zombies.